What Is Accidental Death and Dismemberment Insurance?

 How AD&D Payout Schedules Work

 AD&D policies use a benefit schedule that determines what percentage of your coverage you receive based on the type of loss.
-This is where AD&D differs significantly from term life insurance—you can receive partial benefits while still living if you suffer certain injuries.
+This is where AD&D differs significantly from term life.
+You can receive partial benefits while still living if you suffer certain qualifying injuries.

 Typical Payout Percentages